Irenaean theodicy

 The development of process theology has challenged the Irenaean tradition by teaching that God using suffering for his own ends would be immoral.
-Twentieth-century philosopher Alvin Plantinga's freewill defense argues that, while this may be the best world God could have created, God's options were limited by the need to allow freewill.
-Alvin Plantinga's ultimate response to the problem of evil is that it is not a problem that can be solved.
+The twentieth-century philosopher Alvin Plantinga's free will defense argues that, while this may be the best world God could have created, God's options were limited by the need to allow freewill.
+Plantinga's ultimate response to the problem of evil is that it is not a problem that can be solved.
 Christians simply cannot claim to know the answer to the "Why?” of suffering and evil.
 Plantinga stresses that this is why he does not proffer a theodicy but only a defense of theistic belief as rational in the face of unanswered questions.
-D. Z. Phillips and Fyodor Dostoyevsky challenged the instrumental use of suffering, suggesting that love cannot be expressed through suffering.
+The philosopher Dewi Zephaniah Phillips and the author Fyodor Dostoevsky challenged the instrumental use of suffering, suggesting that love cannot be expressed through suffering.
 However, Dostoyevsky also states that the beauty of love is evident, in that love can continue to grow, withstand and overcome even the most evil acts.
-Michael Tooley argued that the magnitude of suffering is excessive and that, in some cases, cannot lead to moral development.
-French theologian Henri Blocher criticised Hick's universalism, arguing that such a view negates free will, which was similarly important to the theodicy.
+The philosopher Michael Tooley argued that the magnitude of suffering is excessive and that, in some cases, cannot lead to moral development.
+The theologian Henri Blocher criticised Hick's universalism, arguing that such a view negates free will, which was similarly important to the theodicy.

 Outline

-The Irenaean theodicy was first identified as a form of theodicy by John Hick in Evil and the God of Love, written in 1966.
-For Augustine, humans were created perfect but fell, and thereafter continued to choose badly of their own freewill.
+The Irenaean theodicy was first identified as a form of theodicy by John Hick in Evil and the God of Love (1966).
+For Augustine of Hippo, humans were created perfect but fell, and thereafter continued to choose badly of their own freewill.
 In Irenaeus' view, humans were not created perfect, but instead, must strive continuously to move closer to it.
 The Irenaean theodicy is distinguished by its acceptance that God is responsible for evil, but that he is not at fault since it is necessary for a greater good.